chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 10: As a site user, I can add cheeses to my cart and proceed to checkout so that I can purchase them.

-To complete this User story I needed to create a brand new app called Bag with python manage.py startapp bag.
-On the product detail page I created an "Add to Bag" button which will save the product and it's quantity into session storage.
-In the newly created bag app's views, the add_to_bag function will retrieve the data saved regarding the product in session storage.
-The infomation regarding the order can then be rendered onto the bag html page which the user can see.
+To achieve this User Story, a new app named Bag was initiated using the command python manage.py startapp bag.
+An "Add to Bag" button was introduced on the product detail page, designed to store the selected product and its specified quantity in session storage.
+Within the Bag app's views, the add_to_bag function is responsible for extracting product information stored in session storage.
+This information is then displayed on the Bag HTML page, allowing users to view the details of their intended purchase.

 <details>
 <summary>User Story 10</summary>